AIMLDev726/ragpack/CONTRIBUTING.md

 - Reach out to the maintainers
 - Join our community discussions

-Thank you for contributing to RAGPack!
+Thank you for contributing to ragpackai!